What is available for me as a carer?

 Voluntary Sector Provision

 - Some of the charities in Guernsey may provide support with a sitting service therefore it would be useful to make contact with a relevant charity.
-Please check the charities section on the website for contact details.

 - Being a carer for someone is not always an easy role to fulfil by yourself and you may need some extra help.